wp-plugins/powerpress/readme.txt

 * Fixed PHP warning in powerpressadmin.php on line 2405 (Thanks Robin for letting us know)
 * Added notice for FeedBurner setting "We recommend that you disabled SmartCast when using PowerPress with FeedBurner",  otherwise FeedBuner will duplicate iTunes descriptions for episodes.
 (Thanks Daniel Lewis for suggestion)
 * Added [No-Fault Hosting](http://create.blubrry.com/resources/podcast-media-hosting/no-fault/) support for all Blubrry Podcast Hosting customers.
 In addition, starting August 1st 2014, publishing quotas will be reset on the 1st of each month.
+* PowerPress 6.0 beta will be available for testing the end of this week.
+If you are interested in beta testing, please [contact us](http://www.blubrry.com/contact.php).

 = 5.0.8 =